3 Days in Buenos Aires, Argentina: The Best Things To Do

 The old theatre seating area now houses thousands of books on pretty much every topic imaginable.

 Even if you don’t plan on buying anything (the English language section is pretty limited), you can still come in and enjoy the splendour and opulence of this grand setting.
+It’s one of the best things to do in Buenos Aires for those who love culture and bookstores in particular.

 Read more: Vegan Argentina | Being Vegan in Buenos Aires, Argentina and Beyond